SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/07_invoking_graphit_files.md

     BalanceGBPEUR 0.137183ms, 30 bytes
 INFO  [http-nio-3213-exec-1] 2020-07-15 06:46:21,401 c.k.c.w.WebServiceMB - [LID10000000023a3] End webservice GraphitWS1
 ```
-The Profiler option can also be selected from the graphit editor itself - by chosing the Output -> Profiler option on the right-side of the Run button, as shown in the picture below.
+The Profiler option can also be selected from the Graphit Editor by choosing the **Output** > **Profiler** option on the right-side of the **Run** button, as shown in the screenshot below.
 ![](/articles/15_web_services/17_Graphit/images/49a_invoking_graphit_files.PNG)

 Note that multiple parameters can be parsed to Graphit by:
-- Passing a map as a parameter in which the parameters and their values will have been stored as key/value pairs.
+- Passing a map as a parameter in which the parameters and their values have been stored as key/value pairs.
 - Passing a list of arguments and then looping over the list.

-In addition when designing a Web Service you can rely on all [REST APIs and requests formats](/articles/15_web_services/12_Supported_Verbs_Get.md) generally supported by Web Services.
+In addition, when designing a Web Service you can use all [REST APIs and requests formats](/articles/15_web_services/12_Supported_Verbs_Get.md) generally supported by Web Services.
 Complex requests schemes can be designed whereby different Graphit files can be invoked depending on the data retrieved from its sources or LUI.

 [![Previous](/articles/images/Previous.png)](/articles/15_web_services/17_Graphit/06_using_graphit_files_with_parameters.md)[<img align="right" width="60" height="54" src="/articles/images/Next.png">](/articles/15_web_services/17_Graphit/08_invoke_javacode_from_graphit.md)